 Did you know that our training team runs free-to-attend STOP Suicide workshops?
 These suicide prevention workshops help you understand how to:

-If you’re interested in learning more on how to identify a person at risk of suicide and to equip yourself to support that individual to stay safe, you can sign up for the workshops here.
+If you’re interested in learning more on how to identify a person at risk of suicide and to equip yourself to support that individual to stay safe, why not sign up for the workshops.

 Alternatively, here are some other ways to get involved in the campaign.